From KDKA TV....Read More »

 – BHF Co-Founder Charlie McCollester writes, “The Next Page: The change Homestead wrought.”

-– Pittsburgh Post-Gazette Front Page: “Homestead battle still resonates: Speakers will discuss its legacy,...Read More »
+– Pittsburgh Post-Gazette Front Page: “Homestead battle still resonates: Speakers will...Read More »

 You may have seen artwork here, in our emails, on the note cards and bookmarks we sell, and certainly on the banners at the Pump House.
 All are original creations of BHF member Bill Yund.
 And Bill writes too ~ here’s his story: